-There are undoubtedly other kinds of framing besides the reference-value and emotionalcontext types that we have discussed.
-Additional brain mechanisms may be required to explain other cases in which differing modes of identical information presentation produce divergent results, such as the case of reversals in preference when options are considered jointly versus separately (e.g., Hsee, Loewenstein, Blount, & Bazerman, 1999).
+There are undoubtedly other kinds of framing besides the reference-value and emotional-context types that we have discussed.
+Additional brain mechanisms may be required to explain other cases in which differing modes of identical information presentation produce divergent results, such as the case of reversals in preference when options are considered jointly versus separately (e.g., Hsee et al., 1999, 2005).
 Emotional-context framing could also be relevant to explaining a prominent result in constructive memory research.
-In the car accident study by Loftus and Palmer (1974), they describe significant effects on speed-ofimpact memory judgments by subjects based simply on the emotiveness of the action verb used to describe the collision between two cars ("contacted each other" producing lower remembered speed judgments than "smashed into each other").
-This seems analogous to the baseline emotional arousal manipulation inherent in our second neural framing mechanism, which in turn causes increasingly amplified subjective valuations that would correspond to inflated speed judgments by subjects when asked more emotively framed questions by Loftus and Palmer.
+In the car accident study by Loftus and Palmer (1974), they describe significant effects on speed-ofimpact memory judgments by subjects based simply on the emotiveness of the action verb used to describe the collision between two cars ("contacted each other" producing lower remembered speed judgments than "smashed into each